 Since 1789, states have joined the union in various ways.
 The usual process has been for Congress to grant territorial status as a precursor, with a territory creating a local constitution for its citizens that conforms to the federal Constitution and the Declaration of Independence.
 In other cases, such as Texas, West Virginia, Vermont and Kentucky, the admission process differed.
 But since West Virginia’s admission to the union in 1863, the state admission process has been restricted to territories.

-In the National Constitution’s Interactive Constitution, Eric Biber and Thomas B. Colby describe the general evolution of the statehood process in recent times.
+On the Interactive Constitution, Eric Biber and Thomas B. Colby describe the general evolution of the statehood process in recent times:

 “The Admissions Clause provides that admission of a state requires at least one Act of Congress.
 However, Congress has often followed a more complicated process.
 For many admitted states, Congress first passed an Enabling Act, which authorized the population of a territory to convene a constitutional convention to draft a constitution for the new proposed state, and to apply for admission to Congress,” they explain.

 “Often in the Enabling Act, Congress specified a range of conditions that the proposed state had to meet in order for admission to occur. … Once the proposed state constitution was drafted, it was sent to Congress, which then decided whether to pass an additional act or resolution admitting the state.
 One variation in the Enabling Act process involved Congress delegating the final approval process to the President.”